To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 Depending on the test results, your dog may require a prescription (e.g., eye drops), therapy or surgery.
 In extremely critical cases, the vet may remove the eyeball.

 Your vet may suggest using an eyewash to help flush your dog’s eye.
 You could ask your vet specifically about this Vetericyn Plus Eye Wash.
-It costs
+It costs $15.00 and your vet can tell you how frequently to administer it.

 Video: Conjunctivitis In Dogs